TobiasGrothmann/list-of-numbers-of-the-recaman-sequence/README.md

 Yeah, don't ask.
 I guess this counts as a hobby of some sort.

-Does anyone really need this? - I think not.
+Does anyone really need this repository? - I think not.

 -----